-- A total of 10 JOBs have been prepared, and JOB1 was selected when your SET was shipped from the factory. - The names of the JOBs have been preset as JOB1 to JOB10; you can change them to any names you wish. - Scale factor can be set for each JOB.
-Only scale factor of the current JOB can be edited.
+- A total of 10 JOBS have been prepared, and JOB1 was selected when your SET was shipped from the factory. - The names of the JOBs have been preset as JOB1 to JOB10; you can change them to any names you wish.